JakeMoralez/FlectoneWeb/pulse/en/docs/index.md

 ## Frequently Asked Questions (FAQ)

 ### 1. What is FlectonePulse and what is it used for?
 FlectonePulse is a plugin for Minecraft servers that allows full customization of messages, chat, commands, and integrations.
 It supports all popular platforms (Bukkit, Spigot, Paper, Purpur, Folia, BungeeCord, Velocity) and provides a flexible text formatting system, automatic player language detection, and integrations with Discord, Telegram, and Twitch.
+FlectonePulse works on all versions from 1.8.8 up to the latest

 ### 2. How to install FlectonePulse?

+- #### Bukkit
-1. Download the plugin from [Modrinth](https://modrinth.com/plugin/flectonepulse).
+1. Download the plugin from [Modrinth](https://modrinth.com/plugin/flectonepulse)
-2. Place the plugin file in the `plugins` folder of your server.
+2. Place the plugin file in your server's `plugins` folder
+3. Restart the server
+4. Configure the settings in the files

+- #### Fabric
+1. Download the mod from [Modrinth](https://modrinth.com/plugin/flectonepulse)
+2. Place the mod file in your server's `mods` folder, and also install `PacketEvents` and `Fabric-API`
-3. Restart the server.
+3. Restart the server
-4. Configure the settings in the configuration files.
+4. Configure the settings in the files

 | File                | Documentation Link                                                         | Explanation                                                                                                                                                                                    |
 |---------------------|--------------------------------------------------------------------------------|-----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|